Delhi court convicts expelled BJP MLA Kuldeep Sengar in Unnao rape case

 It said that the CBI itself was not following the manual relating to investigation and prosecution.
 The woman was allegedly kidnapped and raped by Sengar in 2017 when she was a minor.

-The trial in the high profile case was held in-camera after the Supreme Court transferred the matter from UP to the national capital.
-A special court was also held at AIIMS hospital here on September 11, 12 and 13 to record the statement of the rape survivor, who was admitted there after she was air-lifted from a hospital in Lucknow.
+The trial in the high profile case was held in-camera after the Supreme Court transferred the matter from Unnao to the national capital.

-The judge heard the case on a day-to-day basis from August 5 after it was transferred to Delhi from a court in Lucknow on Supreme Court's directions.
-On July 28 this year, the car of the survivor was hit by a truck and she was severely injured.
-The woman's two aunts were killed in the accident and her family had alleged foul play.

-Her father was allegedly framed in an illegal arms case and arrested on April 3, 2018.
-He died while in judicial custody a few days later, on April 9.
-The local court here has framed murder and other charges against the MLA, his brother Atul and nine others in the case.
-The apex court, taking cognisance of the rape survivor's letter written to the Chief Justice of India Ranjan Gogoi, had on August 1 transferred all five cases registered in connection with the Unnao rape incident from a Lucknow court in Uttar Pradesh to the court in Delhi with directions to hold trial on daily basis and completing it within 45-days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)